-- Save the historic original flying saucer building, but demolish the south concourse, and make the flying saucer an independent non-passenger-serving building open to the public, containing a museum, restaurants, shops, aircraft observation space, airport employee daycare or other such purpose.
+- Save the historic original flying saucer building, but demolish the 1973 south concourse, and make the flying saucer an independent non-passenger-serving building open to the public, containing a museum, restaurants, shops, aircraft observation space, airport employee daycare, or other such purpose.

-- Save and continue using Terminal 3 in its entirety, leasing gates to Delta and other airlines as needed, and instead demolish Terminal 2 for use as aircraft parking.
+- Save and continue using Terminal 3 in its entirety, including the 1973 south concourse, leasing gates to Delta and other airlines as needed, and instead demolish Terminal 2 for use as aircraft parking.

 - Save the historic original flying saucer building, demolish both the south concourse and Terminal 2 and build a brand a modern terminal behind the saucer in the same way JetBlue built its new Terminal 5 behind the former TWA Flight Center.

 - Our original proposal was to use the flying saucer building as a midpoint between Terminals 2 and 4 as part of the proposed connector, but Delta has scrapped the connector in favor of shuttle buses.

 - Many combinations of the above ideas or other ideas have also been put forth.